 The Center for Community Engagement coordinates several internal grant programs for students, faculty, and staff that support ISU's experiential learning and community engagement initiatives.
 Grant applications are available now.
 To find out more details about each grant please see descriptions below.
 For questions or more information please contact Heather Miklozek at firstname.lastname@example.org.

-- Michael Simmons Student Team Activity Endowment - Funding for 2017-2018 available.
+- Michael Simmons Student Team Activity Endowment - 2018-2019 funding available.

-- Experiential Learning and Community Engagement Grant - Funding for 2017-2018 available.
+- Experiential Learning and Community Engagement Grant - 2018-2019 funding available.

 Other Funding Sources